DrJevsky/animals/README.md

 ## 🎮 Live Demo

-Simply open `index.html` in a web browser to run the simulation!
+Simply open [`this page`](https://drjevsky.github.io/animals/) in a web browser to run the simulation!

 ## ✨ Features